Energy shot: History

 The products are aimed at customers who seek high efficacy with little liquid intake, and include truck drivers and students.

 Products

 As of June 2009, there were approximately 250 energy shot brands in the US.
 5-Hour Energy owned 90% of the market share in 2011, according to research firm of Symphony IRI.

 Some of the manufacturers of energy shots also market energy drinks, however, crossover success has not been common for the larger brands such as Monster and Rockstar.
-Red Bull, the category leader of the energy drink category, launched an energy shot of its own in April 2009.
+Red Bull, the leader of the energy drink category, launched an energy shot of its own in April 2009.